PetrKryslUCSD/FinEtools.jl/docs/src/guide/guide.md

 - Construct a field  from integration-point quantities.
 This is typically used in the postprocessing phase, for instance to construct continuous distribution of stresses in the structure.

-### Acoustics FEM machines

-There is one for  the interior integrals  and one for  boundary integrals.
-The  machine for the interior integrals can be used to compute:

-- Evaluate the acoustic-mass matrix and the acoustic-stiffness matrix.

-- Evaluate the load vector corresponding to prescribed pressure  or the prescribed second order  rate of the pressure.

-The machine for the boundary integrals can be used to compute:

-- Compute  transformation matrix to convert  pressure  to resultant force  or pressure to resultant torque.

-- Compute the acoustic  ABC  (absorbing boundary condition) matrix.

-###  Heat  conduction FEM machines

-There is one for  the interior integrals  and one for  boundary integrals.
-The  machine for the interior integrals can be used to compute:

-- Evaluate the conductivity matrix.

-- Evaluate the load vector corresponding to prescribed temperature.

-The machine for the boundary integrals can be used to compute:

-- Compute surface heat transfer  matrix.

-- Compute  the heat load vector for surface heat transfer.

-- Compute the heat load vector  corresponding to prescribed temperatures on the boundary  with surface heat transfer.

-### Linear deformation FEM  machines

-For  the base machine for linear deformation, `FEMMDeforLinearBase`, assumes standard isoparametric  finite elements.
-It evaluates  the interior integrals:

-- The stiffness matrix, the mass matrix.

-- The load vector corresponding to thermal strains.

-Additionally:

-- Function to inspect  integration points.

-The FEM machine `FEMMDeforLinear` simply stores the data required by the base `FEMMDeforLinearBase`.

-The machine `FEMMDeforWinkler` is specialized for the boundary integrals for bodies  supported  on continuously distributed springs:

-- Compute the stiffness matrix corresponding to the springs.

-The  mean-strain FEM machine `FEMMDeforLinearMS` implements advanced hexahedral and tetrahedral elements based on multi-field theory and  energy-sampling  stabilization.
-It provides functions to compute:

-- The stiffness matrix, the mass matrix.

-- The load vector corresponding to thermal strains.

-Additionally it defines:

-- Function to inspect  integration points.

 ## Material and Material Orientation

 The material response  is described in  material-point-attached coordinate system.
 These coordinate systems  are Cartesian, and the material coordinate system is typically chosen to make  the response particularly simple.
 So for orthotropic or transversely isotropic materials the axes would be aligned with the axes of orthotropy.